Collateral (film): Pre-production

-To prepare for the role of Vincent, Cruise watched a few movies about professional killers such as Jean-Pierre Melville’s Le Samouraï (starring Alain Delon), with Cruise describing his fascination with the "solitary and melancholic charisma in carrying out his cruel affairs.”
-Cruise's appearance and character in the American film are also reminiscent of the character played by Delon in that film.
+To prepare for the role of Vincent, Cruise watched a few movies about professional killers such as Jean-Pierre Melville’s Le Samouraï (starring Alain Delon), with Cruise describing his fascination with the "solitary and melancholic charisma in carrying out his cruel affairs."
+Cruise prepared his character's clothing and hair in accordance with Mann's directives to have a perfect exterior mask the dark interior.
+In the weeks leading up to filming, Cruise worked covertly as a FedEx deliveryman.
+Mann stated the goal was for Cruise to not be recognized.
+Mann had Cruise train in firearm use and hand-to-hand combat with a retired SAS soldier.
+Mann and Cruise also created a full backstory for the character, including the death of Vincent's parents, his violent upbringing in foster homes, and his professional history, which is never mentioned verbally in the film.

-Cuba Gooding Jr. revealed in a 2018 interview he had turned down a part in the film due to concerns he would be miscast.
-Mann's reasons for casting Foxx, with whom he worked with on Ali, was that he held a similar quality in his performances to Cruise.
+Mann cast Foxx, with whom he worked with on Ali, in the role of Max due to Mann's perception of a similar performance quality with Cruise.
 "I saw that [quality of Tom's] in Jamie on In Living Color — his characters were so vivid.
 That's why I went after him for [cornerman] Bundini Brown in Ali.
 Jamie starts with mimicry, but then he talks about "putting it into the database", so he can access a character once he's got it down".
-To prepare for his role, Cruise worked covertly as a FedEx deliveryman.
-Mann stated the goal was for Cruise to not be recognized.
-Mann would also have Cruise train in firearm use with a retired SAS soldier, and would take Foxx on shifts with real cab drivers to enhance Foxx's understanding of the work.
+Mann gave Foxx guidance on being a cab driver based on Mann's personal experience driving a cab as well a several of Mann's family members, including his father and grandfather.
+Mann also took Foxx on shifts with real cab drivers and facilitated face-to-face interviews to enhance Foxx's understanding of the profession.
+Foxx received race car driving lessons on a professional track to build up his driving skills.

 Jada Pinkett Smith, cast in the role of Annie, spent time with an attorney to inform her performance.
+Mann also set up a session with a couple would model as Annie's parents in order to ground the character's backstory.

 Val Kilmer was originally cast in the film as Detective Fanning, but exited to star in Oliver Stone's Alexander, resulting in Mark Ruffalo taking on the role instead.
 In a similar situation, Dennis Farina, initially cast as Agent Pedrosa, had to exit due to scheduling conflicts with the television series Law & Order, and was recast with Bruce McGill.
 Javier Bardem was cast in what was described as "a small role" at the time.
 Jason Statham made a small appearance in a role credited as "Airport Man", briefly interacting with Cruise at the opening of the film.
 Louis Leterrier, co-director of the 2002 action film The Transporter, interpreted Statham's scene as a portrayal of his Transporter character Frank Martin.